nature-of-code/NOC-S17-2-Intelligence-Learning/week1-graphs/README.md

   * Not a science course.
   * What's left?
   * How can we capture the magic and wonder of "intelligence" and "learning" in software?
-  * What's the difference between software that is intelligent and software that "appears" intelligent?
+  * Is there a difference between software that is intelligent and software that "appears" intelligent?
   * The algorithms and math around this stuff are scary and impenetrable.
   * Can we learn this together?
   * What creative experiments can you make?